 The Role Of Medical-grade DMSO gel In Treatment Of Scleroderma

-However, effective management using Medical-grade DMSO can help in maintaining functionality while reducing the damage caused.
+However, effective management using Medical-grade DMSO can help maintain functionality while reducing the damage caused.

-Causes: Despite advances in the medical field, we haven’t yet been able to point to the exact cause behind this condition.
+Causes: Despite advances in the medical field, we haven’t yet been able to pinpoint the exact cause behind this condition.
 However, genetic predisposition and environmental factors certainly play a key role in leading to its manifestation.

 Types: There are mainly two kinds – Localized scleroderma and systemic scleroderma.

 - Localized Scleroderma: This is the type that is primarily restricted to the skin.
 In severe cases, it impacts the muscles and tissues which is called subcutaneous localized scleroderma.
 It can be majorly spotted in children.
 It happens in 2 forms :

 - Morphea – In this case darker and lighter shade patches are seen spread across the normal skin which might have mild pain, itchiness.